vaginessa/karinasirota.g/_posts/2016-2-25-CS-In-Chicago.md

  Come college application time, I realized my number 1 college choice didn't offer a business school, which threw me for a loop.
 What was I going to study?
 After looking through all the majors extensively, I settled on Communications.
 It's a fine major, but I didn't think it was enough and I certainly didn't think that it was worth a quarter of a million dollars.
 So I started looking for another major.
 Econ didn't work for me, but I found I liked the introductory computer science class that I took for my math/science distro, so I decided to take the next class in the sequence.
 And then the next one.
 And then the next 23.

- So how is this relevant?
+ So how is this relevant to the argument?

  I wish that I had been required to take a CS in high school.
 A lot of my peers did, since it was required for all freshman taking Geometry and in the Talented Young Mathematicians Program.
 My parents pushed for me to take a class in high school, but it seemed pointless since I had already decided I wouldn't be a scientist.
 Little did I know that computer science wouldn't be the end for me; it would push me along to get to my goal.
 I had taken so many subjects in high school and was allowed to make some decisions there, but I never tried computer science.